 Castillon is only a few kilometres from your first stop Balleroy – so if you’ve decided to skip the Dior garden, its a cinch to get to.
 The garden is signposted from the main road but the entrance gate is small and expect to sail right past it.
 You’ll find the creator and owner Madame Beauve at the ticket desk.
 She speaks only French, but I am sure she has a good grasp of understanding English.
 She is a dynamo.
 The word “spritely” was invented for her.
 Madame and her late husband ran a nursery for many years and shared a passion for English style gardens.
 Castillon is their masterpiece.
 Madame will provide you with a map to guide you through what is essentially two gardens next to each other.
 Both are filled with whimsy, structure and softness.

-The first garden is a triumph of design, landscaping and plantsmanship (did I just invent that word?).
+The first of the two gardens at Castillon is a triumph of design, landscaping and plantsmanship (did I just invent that word?).
 Topiary and hedging are used to divide the garden into a series of rooms stepping down a slope.
 They are connected by windows in hedges, ponds and a seamless vista down the centre.

 Then its my favourite bit – the old “exit through the giftshop” where I go nuts in Madame’s nursery.
 There’s no fancy display and you’re lucky to even get a label on anything.
 But I take photos as I go around the garden (and the plants in the garden are well labelled so snap both the plant/flower and label) and anything I can’t find I show the photo to Madame and in a jiffy she’s found it.
 The prices are not mass produced garden centre cheap, but she has such a good range and I can never resist a few new ones for our garden.